neoeahit/mediumish-theme-jekyll/_posts/2021-01-02-pm-weekly_one.md

 </div>

 Kieran writes about how a clear product strategy plays an important role in growth.
-Build a clear product vision, make strategic investments to meet your product vision and rely on long-term objectives which helps not only team members to rally around an idea but also helps with customer adoption!
+Build a clear product vision, make strategic investments to meet your product vision and rely on long-term objectives helps not only team members to rally around an idea but also helps with customer adoption!

 >>Customers buy trajectories as much as they buy current features,
 >>They’re not just buying into the current product—they’re also buying into what the future of that product is going to look like.